Intuit Developer Terms of Service

 7.2 Your Use of the Sandbox.
 You agree to utilize the Sandbox exclusively for the creation, testing, and internal evaluation of your Developer Applications using only non-live, Aggregated and Anonymized Data which does not correspond to any identifiable individual, household, or group of persons.
 The Sandbox, and the data provided therein, must not be used for production purposes.
 Your use of the Sandbox is subject to Applicable Law, this Agreement and Intuit Policies.
 Access to the Sandbox does not imply or guarantee approval of your Developer Application(s).

 7.3 Community Forums.
-The Developer Platform may include community forums or social features to exchange information with other Developers, Users and the public.
+The Intuit Developer Platform may include community forums or social features to exchange information with other Developers, Users and the public.
 Intuit is not responsible for the content or information posted in these forums.
 If you choose to utilize these forms, please engage respectfully, and avoid revealing any information you do not wish to be public.
 Intuit is not responsible for any third-party content, posts or information provided within any community forum.

-8. GENERAL GUIDELINES FOR DEVELOPER APPLICATIONS
+8. GENERAL GUIDELINES FOR DEVELOPERS AND DEVELOPER APPLICATIONS

 It is your responsibility to maintain the accuracy and functionality of your Developer Application at all times.
 We reserve the right to modify the assessments, questionnaires and reviews at any time without prior notice.